pfrazee/pfrazee.github.io/_posts/2014-04-04-hosting-services-in-the-browser.md

 ---
 layout: post
 title: Hosting Services in the Browser
-desc: A solution to privacy and user autonomy.
+desc: How to improve user privacy and autonomy by treating the browser as a local cloud platform.
 recommended: 1
 ---